CO2 avoided: renewables for the future of the planet

 - Reduction of direct GHG emissions (Scope 1) and indirect emissions from energy consumption (Scope 2) from power generation by 94.8% per MWh by 2040 compared to 2020;

-- Reduction of direct GHG emissions (Scope 1) and indirect emissions from fuel and energy-related activities covering all sold electricity (Scope 3) by 95.3% per MWh by 2040 compared to 2020;
+- Reduction of direct GHG emissions (Scope 1) and indirect emissions related to sold electricity (Scope 3) by 95.3% per MWh by 2040 compared to 2020;

 - Reduction of all other indirect GHG emissions (Scope 3) by 97% per MWh by 2040 compared to 2020.

-3 It is assumed that flying from London to New York round trip generates about 1,000 kg CO2 per passenger; assuming about 500 passengers each way equals 500 tonnes CO2 per flight.
+3 It is assumed that a London–New York round trip generates about 1,000 kg CO2 per passenger; assuming about 500 passengers per leg equals 500 tonnes CO2 per flight.